-"Casual Employee - Community Health Worker" is one who is employed in the following capacities:

-- (a) for relief purposes;

-- (b) temporary workload situations; or

-- (c) for ongoing unassigned hours not assigned to regular employees.

-- This applies to employees who work under Article 15 Hours of Work and Scheduling - Community Health Workers.
-This definition also applies to where there is a specific Memorandum of Agreement - 3.
-"Employer" means the society, organization, corporation, facility, agency, centre as designated in the list of certifications attached to the consolidated certifications issued from time to time by the Labour Relations Board. - 4.
+- 1. "Association" means the Health Services and Support Community Subsector Association of Bargaining Agents. - 2.
+"Casual Employee" is one who works 15 hours per week or less and/or is employed in the following capacities: - (a) for relief purposes; - (b) temporary workload situations; or - "Casual Employee Community Health Worker" is one who is employed in the following capacities: - (a) for relief purposes; - (b) temporary workload situations; or - (c) for ongoing unassigned hours not assigned to regular employees. - "Employer" means the society, organization, corporation, facility, agency, centre as designated in the list of certifications attached to the consolidated certifications issued from time to time by the Labour Relations Board. - 4.
 "Leave of Absence With Pay" means to be absent from duty with permission and with pay. - 5.
-"Leave of Absence Without Pay" means to be absent from duty with permission but without pay. - 6.
-"Regular Full-Time Employee" means an employee who is appointed to a regularly scheduled position and is regularly scheduled to work full-time in accordance with Article 14 Hours of Work and Scheduling.
+"Leave of Absence Without Pay" means to be absent from duty with permission but without pay. - "Regular Full-Time Employee" means an employee who is appointed to a regularly scheduled position and is regularly scheduled to work full-time in accordance with Article 14 (Hours of Work and Scheduling).
 A regular full-time employee is entitled to all of the benefits outlined in the agreement except where otherwise specified. - 7.
 "Regular Part-Time Employee" means an employee who is appointed to a regularly scheduled position but works less than full-time.
 A regular part-time employee is entitled to all benefits outlined in the agreement on a pro rata basis, except where otherwise specified. - 8.
-"Union" means the Union designated on the certification with the Employer attached to the consolidated certifications issued from time to time by the Labour Relations Board. - 9.
+"Union" means the union designated on the certification with the Employer attached to the consolidated certifications issued from time to time by the Labour Relations Board. - 9.
 "Common-Law Spouse" shall be defined as two people who have cohabited as spousal partners for a period of not less than one year. - 10.
-"Casual and Auxiliary Employee" For the purposes of this collective agreement, the term "auxiliary employee" shall be deemed to be synonymous with the term "casual employee" as set out in no. 2.
+"Casual and Auxiliary Employee" For the purposes of this collective agreement, the term "auxiliary employee" shall be deemed to be synonymous with the term "casual employee" as set out in no. 2. - 11.
+"Regular Employee Community Health Worker" means one who has successfully bid into a regular position pursuant to Article 12 (Job

-11. "Regular Employee - Community Health Worker" means one who has successfully bid into a regular position pursuant to Article 12 - Job Postings and Article 15.4(a)(2) (Scheduling of Hours).
+Postings) and Article 15.4(a)(2) (Scheduling of Hours).
 Regular employees shall be scheduled to work 40 hours or less per week on an ongoing basis.
-A regular employee is entitled to all the benefits of the collective agreement, on a pro rata basis, with the exception of benefits provided in Article 25 - Health Care Plans, which shall not be prorated.
+A regular employee is entitled to all the benefits of the collective agreement, on a pro rata basis, with the exception of benefits provided in Article 25 (Health Care Plans), which shall not be prorated.